namtung-git/website/README.md

 If you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).

-Also, here are some cool [starters and themes](https://codebushi.com/gatsby-starters-and-themes/) from codebushi you may find useful when first building your site with Gatsby:
+Also, here are some cool [starters and themes](https://codebushi.com/gatsby-starters-and-themes/) from codebushi you may find useful when first building your site with Gatsby.

 ## 🛠 Installation & Set Up